cropp/Hive-JSON-Serde/README.md

 $ mvn package

 # If you want to compile the serde against a different
-# version of the cloudera libs, use -D:
+# version of the cloudera/hdp libs, use -D:
 $ mvn -Dcdh.version=0.9.0-cdh3u4c-SNAPSHOT package
 ```

 Hive 0.14.0 and 1.0.0